 The main draw here is that touchscreen: it’s good looking, and because it’s a glass panel it’s more water-resistant than traditional clicky switches so it can be used in more places.
 However it’s important to note that while the marketing images show this switch being used within inches of a bathroom sink, you need to follow the electrical safety regulations when you position any kind of switch near or in bathrooms.

-What to look for in the best light switches
+What to look for from the best light switches

 The most important consideration when you’re looking for the best smart light switch is its compatibility.
 For example, the Philips Hue dimmer switch v2 is designed to connect to Philips’ own Hue lights, but as it uses the Zigbee Light Link protocol it should also work with other Zigbee-based bulbs, such as IKEA’s TRADFRI.
 We say “should” rather than “will” because Philips makes no promises about interoperability here.